EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 This report relies on data collected through our {{< smartlink "Eviction Tracking System (ETS)" "https://evictionlab.org/eviction-tracking/">}}, which provides monthly updates on the volume of eviction case filings in 38 city areas and 10 states across the United States ({{< smartlink "you can find last year’s report here" "https://evictionlab.org/ets-report-2024/">}}).
 While not nationally representative, these locations are home to roughly one-third of all renter households and provide a window into the state of housing instability throughout the country.
 In recent months, we expanded the Eviction Tracking System to track cases in the cities and suburbs surrounding Atlanta, GA, Tacoma, WA, Portland, OR, Eugene, OR, and Southwest Oregon.
 Our expansion into the Pacific Northwest means we now track at least one location in each census division of the country.
 These add up to: 18 sites in the South, 13 sites in the Midwest, nine sites in the Northeast, and eight sites in the West.
 Unfortunately, we lost access to eviction data in Greenville County, SC and no longer report monthly filings there.

-Through recent validation efforts, we have determined that our 2025 estimates for Clark County, NV (Las Vegas) and the State of Minnesota are lower than the court-reported numbers, due to case sealing.
-While we work on correcting these numbers on our Eviction Tracking System, the numbers shown for Las Vegas, Minneapolis, and Minnesota in this report reflect those reported by the courts.

 </div>

 Across all sites that we currently monitor, landlords filed 1.23 million eviction cases in 2025.
-This total was slightly lower than in 2024 (1.25 million cases) and marks the second year in a row of declining eviction filings (see Figure 1).
+This total was slightly lower than in 2024 (1.26 million cases) and marks the second year in a row of declining eviction filings (see Figure 1).
 Overall, eviction case filings in 2025 were 3.2% below the post-pandemic average.

-{{< pullquote "Across all the locations we track, the average eviction filing rate was 7.9%, which means that landlords filed roughly one eviction case for every 13 renter households in 2025." >}}
+{{< pullquote "Across all the locations we track, the average eviction filing rate was 8.0%, which means that landlords filed roughly one eviction case for every 13 renter households in 2025." >}}

 While the total number of eviction filings across all sites was lower, this change was not consistent across the country.
 To better understand this variety, we talk about case filings {{< smartlink "compared to the post-pandemic average" "https://evictionlab.org/new-baseline/" >}}—the typical number of eviction cases filed annually in 2023 and 2024.
-Eviction filings were up relative to average in 13 of the 48 sites we track (Figure 2).
-In Travis County, TX (the greater Austin area), landlords filed 30% more eviction filings than normal in 2025.
-Filings were up substantially in each of our three Oregon sites, as well as in the areas of Charleston, SC, and St. Louis, MO.
+Eviction filings were up relative to average in 14 of the 48 sites we track (Figure 2).
+In Travis County, TX (the greater Austin area), landlords filed 27% more eviction filings than normal in 2025.
+Filings were up substantially in each of our three Oregon sites, as well as in the areas of Charleston, SC, and Tacoma, WA.
 On the other hand, locations from Miami to Connecticut recorded far fewer cases than normal in 2025.
 The largest drop was in Bridgeport, CT (Fairfield County), where last year, landlords filed 20% fewer cases than average.
 It’s encouraging that more than two-thirds of the sites we monitor experienced fewer evictions than usual.

 <div class="tab-content" id="pills-tabContent">
   <div class="tab-pane fade show active" id="pills-with" role="tabpanel" aria-labelledby="pills-with-tab">